-It should also draw on the individual's development in comparison to their peers, the views and experience of parents, the child's own views and, if relevant, advice from external support services.
+This draws on the individual's development in comparison to their peers, the views and experience of parents, the child's own views and, if relevant, advice from external support services.
 Schools should take seriously any concerns raised by a parent.
 These should be recorded and compared to the setting's own assessment and information on how a child is developing.
-The main areas of need that characterise pupils with SEN are set out at This assessment should be regularly reviewed.
+The main areas of need that characterise pupils with SEND are set out at this assessment and should be regularly reviewed.
 This will help to ensure that support is matched to need, and that a clear picture of the interventions put in place and their effect is developed.
-For some types of SEN, the way in which a pupil responds to an intervention can be the most reliable method of developing a more accurate picture of need.
+For some types of SEND, the way in which a pupil responds to an intervention can be the most reliable method of developing a more accurate picture of need.
 This will be recorded on an IEP.